 Central High School

-Central High School is Listed among the top public schools in California for:
+Central High School places among the top 20% of public schools in California for:

 - Category Attribute